 This User's Guide provides information about how the HSpot software works.
 The Release Notes that are packaged with the software provide additional information about computer platforms supported for this version, performance issues, and a list of known bugs, although major bugs are generally fixed rapidly when reported.
-To make using HSpot and planning your Herschel observations easier, we recommend that you:
+To make using HSpot easier, we recommend that you: